 - As a provisional broker, you will work under a broker-in-charge, so you will need to find a brokerage.

 Real estate license school

 The 75-hour course requirement is offered by a number of private real estate schools, as well as community colleges throughout the state.
 Each school has a different schedule, but Superior School offers more times and locations than any school in the state.
 The length of time can be anywhere from a few weeks to a couple of months for course completion.

 Choosing a school is a crucial decision in your quest for a new career.
 You need a school with a solid reputation, top-notch content and instructors, and an emphasis on student success.

 Your real estate prelicensing education will take a lot of hard work and cover a lot of material.
-The education you receive is an important part of getting started with your career as a North Carolina real estate agent.
+The education you receive is an important part of getting started with your career as a North Carolina real estate broker.

 The state exam is not easy, so you will need to be diligent about your studies.
 Find out precisely what your real estate education provider does to ensure you pass your examination.
 At Superior, you get two chances to pass the exam.
 If you fail a second time, you need to re-take your real estate licensing education course.

 Real estate license application and exam process

 The application and exam process can also vary, adding anywhere from days to several weeks onto the time it takes to get a license.
 The good news is that the system in North Carolina is automated, so you’ll be able to see your test results immediately.